executors/executors/explanatory.md

     async_execute(const Executor& exec, Function&& func,
                   Allocator& alloc = Allocator());

-`async_execute` asynchonously creates a single execution agent bound to the executor `exec` whose execution may begin immediately and returns a future that can be used to wait for execution to complete containing the result of `func`.
+`async_execute` asynchronously creates a single execution agent bound to the executor `exec` whose execution may begin immediately and returns a future that can be used to wait for execution to complete containing the result of `func`.
 The created execution agent calls `std::forward<Function>(func)()`.